Do you want to shape the future of paths and open spaces?

 9.4 The works which may be carried out by adjoining landowners under the powers described in paragraphs 3.7.1 and 3.7.2 above are also exempted from control under s38(1) by subsection (6) because the Acts governing them do not make any special provision for the benefit of common land.
 However, their effect should not be more than temporary.

-9.5 The remainder of this chapter indicates the main powers available to the bodies described in paragraph 9.3 above when the facilities they need can only be satisfied by acquiring or appropriating common land or rights over it.
+9.5 The remainder of this section indicates the main powers available to the bodies described in paragraph 9.3 above when the facilities they need can only be satisfied by acquiring or appropriating common land or rights over it.
 It is not possible here to describe the detailed procedures but the following are the most relevant principles.

 9.6 Compulsory Purchase and Transport and Works Act Orders